shaik-1036/Spotify-data-analysis-with-aws/readme.md

 ## **Project Description**
 This project analyzes Spotify datasets to uncover insights related to song trends, genres, and popularity.
-The raw data, sourced from Kaggle, was initially provided in CSV format.
+The raw data, sourced from [Kaggle](https://www.kaggle.com/datasets/tonygordonjr/spotify-dataset-2023), was initially provided in CSV format.
 The dataset contained valuable information, but it required extensive cleaning and transformation to make it suitable for analysis.

 I utilized AWS services including S3, Glue, and Athena to handle, transform, and analyze the data.
 Key steps included:

 - **Merging Multiple CSV Files**: The data was split into multiple files such as `album.csv`, `artist.csv`, and `tracks.csv`.
 These files were merged using common fields like album and artist IDs to create a consolidated dataset.
 - **Data Cleaning**: Using **Pandas** and **PySpark**, I handled missing values, removed duplicates, and dropped irrelevant columns.
 This ensured the data was ready for analysis.
 - **Transformation**: The data was then transformed into a more efficient Parquet format using AWS Glue, optimizing it for faster querying and storage.
-- **Querying and Analysis**: The transformed data was stored in AWS S3, and insights were derived using SQL queries in AWS Athena.
+- **Querying and Analysis**: The transformed data was stored in AWS S3 and insights were derived using SQL queries in AWS Athena.

 This project offers a comprehensive data pipeline, from raw data ingestion and transformation to insightful data analysis, showcasing the power of AWS cloud technologies.